brainstormforce/header-footer-elementor/README.md

 ## Changelog ##

+### 2.2.3.1 ###
+- Fix: Buttons now correctly load the default color and font settings as defined in the Theme Customizer.

 ### 2.2.3 ###
 - Improvement: Improved accessibility compliance throughout the plugin.
 - Fix: Navigation Menu – The submenu now expands correctly when the "Full Width" option is enabled